Go Back

 Cook the onions:

-• Heat the remaining tablespoon of canola oil over medium heat in a small nonstick pan.
-Add in the sliced onion and stir to coat the onions in oil.
+• Heat 1 tablespoon vegetable oil over medium heat in a small nonstick pan.
+Add in the 1 large yellow onion, sliced into ½-inch thick rings and stir to coat the onions in oil.

 • Cook them over medium heat, stirring the onions occasionally while cooking, for about 10 minutes.
 The onions will be softened and browned in places.
 Remove the pan from the heat.